DevAryX/infra-monitor/README.md

 [![Infra Monitor end-to-end architecture](docs/architecture_diagram.png)](docs/architecture_diagram.png)

 The architecture diagram shows the separate infrastructure, deployment, bootstrap, monitoring, storage and IAM permission flows.
 Select the image to view it at full resolution.

+### End-to-End Operation

+1. **Provisioning:** Terraform runs from the Ubuntu control VM, reads the existing default VPC and uses the AWS API to manage the Security Group, Elastic IP, EC2 instance, encrypted root storage, IAM resources and rendered user data.

+2. **First boot:** When EC2 is created, cloud-init runs the rendered user-data launcher.
+It installs the minimum Git and checksum dependencies, clones the repository, verifies `bootstrap.sh` against the SHA256 calculated during the Terraform plan and only then executes it.

+3. **Host configuration:** The version-controlled bootstrap configures `firewalld`, installs pinned Docker Buildx and Compose plugins, creates ignored runtime configuration, generates Grafana credentials and deploys the complete Compose stack.

+4. **Continuous delivery:** A push to `main` triggers GitHub Actions.
+The workflow validates Bash, builds the image, validates Compose and monitoring configuration, runs the integration stack and deploys the exact tested commit to EC2 through temporary SSH access.

+5. **Observability:** The one-shot Bash workload examines the EC2 host and publishes custom metrics through a shared textfile volume.
+Node Exporter exposes those metrics alongside native Linux metrics, Prometheus scrapes and stores them, and Grafana visualises the resulting time series.

+6. **Secure operation:** AWS Security Groups and host-level `firewalld` prevent public monitoring access.
+Grafana and Prometheus are reached through an authenticated SSH tunnel, while the application obtains temporary S3 permissions from its EC2 IAM role through IMDSv2.

 ---